-- The Annual Declaration also draws attention to the elected members that they must declare that they have read the Code of Conduct for Councillors, that they declare that they understand its meaning, sign it and give an undertaking to have regard to and be guided by the Code of Conduct in the exercise of their functions. - The annual declarations must be returned to the Ethics Registrar no later than the last day of February and entered into the register. - In a local election year, the Ethics registrar must send the notice and annual declaration form to each councillor who was not a member of the local authority in question immediately prior to the local election.
+- □ The annual declarations must be returned to the Ethics Registrar no later than the last day of February and entered into the register. - □ In a local election year, the Ethics registrar must send the notice and annual declaration form to each councillor who was not a member of the local authority in question immediately prior to the local election.

-DISCLOSURE OF INTERESTS AT MEETINGS BY COUNCILLORS - Sec.
-177
+DISCLOSURE OF INTERESTS AT MEETINGS BY COUNCILLORS - S. 177